Drilling and Completions

 As a graduate in the ICE engineering disciplines, you will work in a multi-disciplinary engineering team and will be primarily responsible for front line engineering support for instrumentation, control systems and electrical systems on Woodside's onshore and offshore operating facilities.
 Such support will include troubleshooting, investigation and optimisation of equipment and work processes to maximise longer-term integrity and availability of the facilities.

-Mechanical engineers at Woodside can expect a very exciting and rewarding career.
-As a global focused upstream and downstream production company with both offshore and onshore facilities, there are a wide variety of opportunities covering the breadth of the mechanical engineering discipline.
-These include opportunities for troubleshooting problems on static and rotating equipment, optimising the plant and process, participating in the overhaul of major equipment, developing detailed scope of work documents, managing contracts, liaising with vendors, conducting feasibility studies, and participating in major design projects.
-Woodside is committed to developing its engineers through specific training and mentoring programs and offers career paths in both technical and managerial fields.
-As a graduate, you will undertake three one year rotations to gain exposure to different parts of the organisation and build your knowledge/skill sets across various areas.
+As a global focused upstream and downstream production company with both offshore and onshore facilities, there are a wide variety of opportunities for mechanical engineering graduates covering the breadth of the mechanical engineering discipline.
+These include regular opportunities for travel to operational sites, troubleshooting problems on static and rotating equipment, optimising the plant and process, participating in the overhaul of major equipment, developing detailed scope of work documents, managing contracts, liaising with vendors, conducting feasibility studies, and participating in major design projects.

 Naval Architecture/ Marine Engineering

 Process engineers at Woodside have the opportunity to support two LNG processing plants based in Karratha, WA, or to support one of several offshore oil or gas facilities.
-Process engineers have the opportunity to be involved in the conceptual and detailed design, installation, commissioning and start up of new projects – both onshore and offshore.
+Process engineers have the opportunity to be involved in the conceptual and detailed design, installation, commissioning and startup of new projects – both onshore and offshore.
+Process Engineers are also sought out to support many other areas of the business where their general engineering skills can be used to improve the way the business works.

 Safety and Risk Engineers